 Silver coins vs silver bullion

-Silver bullion is pure silver places in to a mold to create a silver coin or bar.
+Silver bullion is pure silver placed in to a mold to create a silver coin or bar.
 While not recognized by the United States government as a legitimate form of currency, bullion bars hold their weight in metal content.
 Predetermined molds or casts create the silver bullion item, you can find silver bullion coins from a 10th of an ounce all the way up to 20 troy ounces.
 Silver bullion rises and falls with the market.
 A few advantages silver coins have over bullion is that they have a face value, recognized in our current monetary system.
 Meaning that you can buy and sell in open markets with them, where taking a silver bullion bar to the grocery store will leave you walking out with nothing.

 Silver coins have a collector value.
 Based on the year, minting location and other factors such as errors and condition.
 A silver coin can be worth hundreds of times the face value to a collector.
 Bullion is bullion, where each silver coin is unique.